SvenWell/20850980FMX_Project/README.md

 <td style="padding: 0; border:0;" colspan="100%">
 <sup></sup> Note: This table provides summary statistics of the dynamic
-conditional correlations of daily returns of different sectors within the SWIX over the periods that do not encounter loadshedding in this study.
+conditional correlations of daily returns of different sectors within the ALSI over the periods that do not encounter loadshedding in this study.
 </td>
 </tr>